haikusw/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Design.md

 ```

 Types that conform to the ``Parser`` protocol but are not constructed directly, and instead are
 constructed via operators, are housed in the ``Parsers`` type.
-It's just an empty enum that
+This is just an empty enum that
 serves as a namespace for such parsers.